eduvpn/documentation/CLIENT_COMPAT.md

 The benefit of the official applications is that they will make it much easier for the end user to configure the VPN, and will make sure the VPN keeps working in case configuration updates are required for connecting to the VPN.
-The other applications may require manual configuration downloads to be able to keep using the VPN.
+The other applications may require manual configuration downloads through the user portal to be able to keep using the VPN.

 ## Windows